IceQ1337/php-steam-inventory/README.md

 # PHP Steam Inventory
 [![Minimum PHP Version](https://img.shields.io/badge/php-%3E%3D%208.0-8892BF.svg?style=flat-square)](https://php.net/)

 This library provides an easy way to access the public Steam Inventory API (https://steamcommunity.com/inventory/) from your PHP code.
-It provides a simple interface to make requests to the API and retrieve information about Steam users' inventories.
+It provides a simple interface to make requests to the API and retrieve information about Steam users' inventories, specifically their items.

 This PHP library is designed to be easily extendable by other developers.
+It should be well documented and includes a comprehensive test suite.

 ## Requirements
 This library supports all [officially and actively supported PHP versions](https://www.php.net/supported-versions.php).